-This course structure applies to students who commenced from Semester 1, 2025
+This structure applies to students admitted into the Diploma of Business from Semester 1, 2025

 The course structure is based on two semesters (each of 13 weeks duration), with four subjects taught in each semester.
 It comprises:

 - 50 credit points of compulsory core subjects, and - 30 credit points of a specialisation OR electives.